isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 in both academic and non-academic domains and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
-<p>The Scholarship is renewed every year until the scholar completes her
+<p>The Scholarship is renewable for the next three years until the scholar
-secondary education in MGS, provided she maintains her grades and continues to be of exemplary conduct.</p>
+completes her secondary education in MGS, on condition that she continues to be an exemplary learner with excellent conduct.</p>
 <p></p>
 <h2>Ruth Wong Award</h2>
 <p>The Ruth Wong Award is presented to a student who has excelled academically